olivierdalang/CadInput/README.md

 To achieve that result, the plugin iterates through all layers, disables their snapping, performs the snappings, and restores the snapping afterwards.
 Signals are blocked during that, so that the UI is not refreshed.

+### Free drawing on QgsMapCanvas
+To be able to freely draw on the MapCanvas, the plugin adds a QWidget as child of the mapCanvas.
+A drawback is that there is a "double cursor", the native QGIS cursor, and a CadInput-specific cursor, inducing a little bit of confusion.

 ### What API improvements would avoid the need of those hacks ?